MelonKony/millmint/content/utopia/vekllei/society/government.md

 **Since most Vekllei people** catch a train each day, VNR is a uniquely intimate and treasured organ of the Vekllei state.
 It is somehow exempted from the public apathy and resentment of bureaucracy that targets other monopolies of the Vekllei state, and is routinely regarded as among the most beloved and appreciated "companies" in Vekllei.
 {{< /hint >}}

 The Government of Vekllei is made up of Ministries, Offices, Departments, Bureaus, Commissions, Directorates and Secretariats depending on the size, purpose and organisation of the organ.
+This is the government that people living in the Vekllei Home Islands vote for, via the nonpartisan representatives system.

 ---